wwmwabini/flasklogin/README.md

 # flasklogin
-Simple app for practicing Flask-Login module and File Upload in Flask.
+Simple app for practicing Flask-Login module

+I ended up building on the this app to practice File Handling using flask_wtf and Payments using Intasend (intasend.com) as well.